omnistrate/ctl/mkdocs/docs/omnistrate-ctl_helm_list-installations.md

 ### Examples

 ```
 # List all Helm Packages and the Kubernetes clusters that they are installed on
-  omctl helm list-installations --host-cluster-id=[host-cluster-id]
+omnistrate helm list-installations --host-cluster-id=[host-cluster-id]
 ```

 ### Options